ReynaDuong/RoomReservation/README.md

 # RoomReservation
-Spring Boot application for resever rooms in a hotel
+Spring Boot application for reserve rooms in a hotel The application queries from a data base to get the room reservation information for each room in the hotel